ArnaudPoletto/lipid-daylit-sky-categorization/README.md

 After these findings, we decide to only use the contrastive model and we will add other descriptors on our own initial video data. videos enable us to have temporal-based and motion-based descriptors that could improve describability of the skies.

-1. texture descriptor
-2. mean green value
+1. cloud coverage percentage
-3. Optical flow
+2. Optical flow
-4. mean diff green over consecutive frames

 # Reproducibility TODO